sergiocollado/potpourri/notes_kubernetes.md

 ### Configuration Maps

-ConfigMaps are objects that keep a configuration definition of **enviromental variables** to be used in a Pod.
+ConfigMaps are objects that keep configuration definitions of **enviromental variables** to be used in a Pod.

 the data in the config map, is simply given as a list of key-value pairs.

 ```
-APP_THEME_COLOR: BLUE
-APP_MODE: PROD
+DB_HOST: redis
+DB_USER: root
 ```
 reference: https://kubernetes.io/docs/concepts/configuration/configmap/

 reference: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/

+### Secrets

+Secrets objects used to store sensitive information, like passwords, keys or personal data... and are stored in a hashed format (although not encripted!)

 https://kubernetes.io/